treno-solutions/web3-open-risk-framework/README.md

 ## 🔍 Why We Built This

-Web3 has unlocked a new world of financial autonomy and innovation,
-but it also introduces complex, layered, and often opaque risks.
+Web3 has unlocked a new world of financial autonomy and innovation, but it also introduces complex, layered, and often opaque risks.

 We've seen:

-- Cross-chain bridges exploited.
+- Cross-chain bridges exploited
-- Stablecoins losing their peg and triggering systemic effects.
+- Stablecoins losing their peg and triggering systemic effects
-- Governance processes subject to manipulation.
+- Governance processes subject to manipulation
-- Users signing opaque transactions without proper validation.
+- Users signing opaque transactions without proper validation

 Despite this, most tools still reduce risk to a simplistic score, a badge, or a compliance checkbox.

-This framework was developed to address a critical gap:
-the absence of structured, transparent methodologies for understanding risk in decentralized systems.
-It aims to move beyond vague slogans like "do your own research" —
-towards a framework that systematically answers:
+This framework was developed to address a critical gap: the absence of structured, transparent methodologies for understanding risk in decentralized systems.
+It aims to move beyond vague slogans like "do your own research" towards a framework that systematically answers:

 - What are the risks?
 - What can go wrong?